RubenTheCoder/Shunji-Railways-GitHub/.github/CODE_OF_CONDUCT.md

 # Code of conduct

-Welcome at the Shunji Railways GitHub.
+Welcome at the Shunji Railways™ GitHub.
 When interacting with our repository and community, we expect you to act by some standards to keep this project a safe and welcoming place.